 - English Proficiency

-- All international students whose academic instruction was not exclusively English or who did not graduate from a US or Canadian institution must submit valid (< 2 years old) scores from either a TOEFL or IELTS exam.
-The Graduate School at Temple University requires minimal scores of 79 for the TOEFL or 6.5 for the IELTS for admission.
+- All international students whose academic instruction was not exclusively English or who did not graduate from a US or Canadian institution must submit valid (< 2 years old) scores from either a TOEFL, IELTS or DuoLingo exam.
+The Graduate School at Temple University requires minimal scores of 79 for the TOEFL, 6.5 for the IELTS or 110 DuoLingo for admission.

 - To release the official TOEFL score to BioMedCAS, first contact ETS and request to send your scores to BioMedCAS using code #B765.
 To match the scores to your application you must have the same name and date of birth on both the TOEFL and your BioMedCAS application.
 If you have not yet taken a TOEFL exam you may still apply, the scores will be reviewed once they have been received.